zeek/zeek-docs/scripts/base/bif/cardinality-counter.bif.zeek.rst

    Adds an element to a HyperLogLog cardinality counter.

-   :handle: the HLL handle.
+   :param handle: the HLL handle.

-   :elem: the element to add.
+   :param elem: the element to add.

    :returns: true on success.